Rob-C-89/evening_meal_planner/README.md

 ![Program accepting personalised meals](/assets/documentation/personal_meal_returned.jpg)

+Below is an image of 'Fish with Lemon' being added by the user:

 ![Image of program receiving Fish with Lemon](/assets/documentation/fish_with_lemon.jpg)

+Below is an image of 'Monday - Fish with Lemon' being included in a new meal plan:

 ![Image of program returning new meal plan containing Fish with Lemon](/assets/documentation/personal_meal_returned.jpg)